-It’s a few days after Christmas, and the lucky among us are escaping the winter for cruises to the Caribbean.
+It’s a few days after Christmas, and some of the fortunate among us are escaping the winter for cruises to the Caribbean.
 On this date—December 27—a different sort of cruise began in 1831.
 That cruise lasted 1742 days, and the results changed the entire way civilization viewed the world.

-The vessel conducting the cruise was the His Majesty’s Ship Beagle.
+The vessel conducting the cruise was His Majesty’s Ship Beagle.
 HMS Beagle was one of more than 100 built in the design of a “10-gun brig-sloop.”
 It was relatively small (90 feet 4 inches long), with two masts.
-Launched in 1820, Beagle’s task was to scout for larger ships and convoys and to transport letters and other light materials from place to place.
+Launched in 1820, Beagle’s task was to scout for larger ships and convoys and to transport letters and other light materials from place to place (learn more about the ship here) .
 A few years later, Beagle was refitted with a small third mast (making it a “bark”), a small cabin and some additional features for more extensive journeys.

 And so, in 1826, HMS Beagle embarked on its first major journey.
 The task was to survey the coasts of South America, taking hydrologic and cartographic measurements.
 Two years into the voyage, the original captain became depressed and shot himself.
 The second-in-command, Lieutenant Robert Fitzroy, took over as captain.
 The voyage ended in 1930, after four years exploring the South American coast.